 \textbf{Planning.} Many studies have designed prompts to mimic human thinking processes, guiding LLMs to perform reasoning and planning~\cite{yao2023react, liu2023agentbench}.
 These prompts often impose restrictions on callable functions, have clear format requirements, offer few-shot samples, and provide long contexts.
 Therefore, we collect prompts that require LLMs to complete planning tasks based on CN-DBpedia~\cite{xu2017cn}, fund knowledge base, and those from Langchain$\footnote{https://www.langchain.com/}$.
 Since smaller LLMs have limited planning capabilities~\cite{liu2023agentbench}, we solely evaluate the models' ability to perform single-step planning.

 \textbf{Structured Input.} Structured text is a common and crucial type of user input, due to its well-organized and easily interpretable format.
-However, existing evaluation datasets either focus on natural language inputs or have limited coverage of structured input types, mainly focusing on Python and C++.
 Therefore, we include instructions with: (1) Six structured data types, namely Markdown, LaTeX, SQL, Tree, Python, JSON.
-(2) Two distinct tasks: \textit{PathCompose} generates the path to access an element or relationships between elements in the structured data. \textit{TextRetrieval} retrieves content from the structured data that satisfies specified requirements.
+(2) Two distinct tasks for their \textit{complexity} and \textit{representativeness}: \textit{Path Compose} directly evaluates the model's understanding of complex nested data structures, while \textit{TextRetrieval} is a common application to extract content meeting specific requirements.
 (3) Two levels of difficulty, which are categorized based on the length and depth of the structured input.

-\textbf{Well-guided Writing.} Although existing benchmarks consider the writing-related evaluation, they fail to cover complex features~\cite{zhou2023lima} and are limited to single-turn interactions.
-This results in the following limitations: (1) They overlook the specific requirements users have in real-world scenarios when seeking efficient writing guidance, such as word count, key information, or included hashtags.
+\textbf{Well-guided Writing.} Existing benchmarks~\cite{chia2023instructeval} considering writing ability mainly have the following limitations: (1) They overlook the specific needs users have in real-world scenarios when seeking efficient writing guidance, such as word count, key information, or included hashtags.
 (2) They fail to consider the iterative nature of user satisfaction, as users may continually provide modification feedback.
 (3) They are difficult to automatically evaluate.
 To address these limitations, we collect various single-turn complex instructions covering various complex features and multi-turn instructions that reflect realistic revision needs.

 \textbf{Detailed Brainstorming.} Brainstorming yields an intuitive impression for the chat models.
 However, existing evaluation datasets either have overly simple and open instructions that are difficult to evaluate~\cite{li2023camel}, or they are excessively tricky with limited discrimination$\footnote{https://github.com/zhenbench/z-bench}$.
 In our benchmark, we collect single-turn brainstorming data with detailed requirements and multi-turn brainstorming data that simulate realistic user interactions.